- Garden Snails & Slug Control | 23+ Measures & Methods - February 1, 2023

 If this is not possible, you could protect the entrance to the box with a small roof.

-It is also advantageous when the morning sun shines on the nest so that it quickly heats up after cold nights.
+Furthermore, It is advantageous when the morning sun shines on the nest so that it quickly heats up after cold nights.

 In the midday sun, however, shade should fall on the box so that it cannot overheat.